Wes Cates

-Wes Cates (born October 3, 1979) is a former professional Canadian football running back.
+Wes Cates (born October 3, 1979) is an American former professional football running back who played in the Canadian Football League (CFL).

 College career

 Cates attended California University of Pennsylvania and graduated in 2001 without ever missing a game in his four-year career.
 He had 5,647 total yards, a Pennsylvania State Athletic Conference (PSAC) record, on 937 carries, 63 rushing touchdowns and 386 total points, all school records.
 He was an All-American for the last two years of his college career and he led the PSAC in rushing for three of his four seasons.
 Cates was also the PSAC-West Offensive Player of the Year in 2001 and he led the PSAC in rushing for three seasons.
 He was a PSAC-West first team All-Star selection for three years and he was also nominated for the Harlon Hill Award for best player in division 2 in his sophomore and senior seasons.
 A 1999 and 2001 All-American, Cates was drafted into the university's Athletic Hall of Fame in his first eligible year.